cinaq/cinaq-website/content/pages/about-us.md

   columns: 9
 ---

+## Company

+CINAQ is a [registered software consultant company in the Netherlands](https://www.kvk.nl/orderstraat/product-kiezen/?kvknummer=668736060000).
+We specialize in Internet Technologies.

-In particular the following fields of interest:
+In particular the following fields:

 * Software development with Python, Java, Javascript and more
 * DevOps and SRE culture
+* Kubernetes
+* Azure and AWS clouds
 * Security, Micro-services and Cloud Native engineering practices
 * Agile Product development
+* Mendix security and deployments

-Our core belief is "A product is never done".
+Our core belief is:

+> A product is never done.
 We strive to make a difference today while looking forward to the future.